FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 1) During day trading, the market time is shortened.
 Losses and wins come to you quicker and more frequently, which takes healthy, built psychology to absorb that sort of immediate feedback in such a short amount of time.

-2) You must cultivate the psychology of not to be seduced by an open market.
-Trading must remain unsentimental and objective.
+2) You must cultivate the psychology of not to be seduced by an open market. trading stress must remain unsentimental and objective.

-3) Your trading outcomes will be strongly influenced by trading at more extended time frames, and the shorter the timeframe, the greater the effect on you.
+3) Your trading stress outcomes will be strongly influenced by trading stress at more extended time frames, and the shorter the timeframe, the greater the effect on you.

 In fact, the free market can be very seductive to the new trader.
 Day trading allows you to make trading decisions based on rational judgment and emotion-free analysis.
 New traders who day trade appear to be seduced by the enthusiasm of open markets and, therefore, frequently become irrational traders behaving on instinct rather than rational thought and judgment.